ChrisZie/HugoSymphony/content/_index.md

     data: 78%
     bar: 2
     question2: more likely to receive donations from volunteers than non-volunteers?
-    answer: 'Volunteers are the single most invaluable resource to the success of your organization.
+    answer: 'Volunteers are the single most important resource to the success of your organization.
-    <br>We design and deploy world-class volunteer management tools and training programs to ensure that you attain,
+    <br>We design and deploy world-class volunteer management tools and training programs so that you attain,
-    train, maintain, and retain all the volunteers you need for the long-term.'
+    train, maintain, and retain all the volunteers you need.'

   - name: Fundraising Growth
     icon: "images/responsive.svg"